Meet Dr. Marc Sheinman

 Marc Sheinman, D.O.

-, is a gastroenterologist with Swedish Covenant Medical Group.
+, is a board-certified gastroenterologist with NorthShore Medical Group.
 His clinical interests include Celiac disease, GERD/acid reflux, inflammatory bowel disease, irritable bowel syndrome, preventive health, bowerl irregulariy, dyspepsia, upper endoscopy/colonoscopy and viral hepatitis.

 To schedule an appointment with Dr. Sheinman, call 773-907-3038